sd_watchdog_enabled — Check whether the service manager expects watchdog keep-alive notifications from a service

 is returned.
 Only if the return value is > 0, the

 library, which can be compiled and linked to with the

-of the current process, under the assumption that in
+does not contain the PID of the current process, under the

-that case, the variables were set for a
+assumption that in that case, the variables were set for a

 Set by the system manager for supervised process for which watchdog support is enabled, and contains the PID of that process.
 See above for details.